Jumpin' Jive

-"Jumpin' Jive" (also known as "(Hep-Hep!)
+"Jumping Jive" (also known as "(Hep-Hep!)
 The Jumpin' Jive") is a famous jazz/swing composition, written by Cab Calloway, Frank Froeba, and Jack Palmer.
 Originally recorded on 17 July 1939, on Vocalion Records, it sold over a million copies and reached #2 on the Pop chart.
 Calloway performs the song with his orchestra and the Nicholas Brothers in the 1943 musical film Stormy Weather.

 Joe Jackson version

 "Jumpin' Jive" was covered by new wave artist Joe Jackson (under the band name Joe Jackson's Jumpin' Jive) on his 1981 album of the same name.
 The album, originally conceived as "a few pub gigs for a laugh," also featured other jump-blues tracks, including Calloway's "We the Cats (Shall Hep Ya)."

 After its release on Jumpin' Jive, Jackson's version was later released as a single, where it charted at #43 in Britain.

 Charts

 Other covers

-It has been recorded notably by The Andrews Sisters, Glenn Miller, and Big Bad Voodoo Daddy.
+It has been recorded notably by Benny Goodman, The Andrews Sisters, Glenn Miller, and Big Bad Voodoo Daddy.